Blogging Marathon #68 Week 3 Day 1

 Spring onion and garlic to garnish

 Remove tofu from the box and press between paper towels to remove all the water.
 Once drained, dice to pieces and set aside.
-Heat a tbsp of oil and saute the tofu till crisp on all sides.
-Once done, remove and soak in water with half a tsp of salt.
+Heat a tablespoon of oil and saute the tofu till crisp on all sides.
+Once done, remove and soak in water with half a teaspoon of salt.

-In the same pan, heat 1 tbsp oil and add the mustard seeds.
-Once they splutter, add asafoetida and a tsp of cumin.
+In the same pan, heat 1 tablespoon oil and add the mustard seeds.
+Once they splutter, add asafoetida and a teaspoon of cumin.
 After it splutters, add the spinach puree, garam masala and salt if needed.
 Mix and cook for a few minutes.
 Once it starts to boil, add dhania jeera powder and turn down the flame.
 Add the lime juice and mix well.